IAmMoltony/libmtnlog/README.md

 ## Platform compatibility

 The library has been tested and works on POSIX environments (Linux, Mac, BSD, ...) and on Windows.
-Colored output uses ANSI escape sequences, so make sure you check if the terminal supports color before turning color on.

 On Windows, `libmtnlog` uses the Windows API for colored output.
+On other platforms it uses ANSI escape sequences.

+Before turning color on, make sure that the terminal supports color.
+You can use the `mtnlogCheckColor()` function for that.

 ## Compiler compatibility